faisalmemon/ios-crash-dump-analysis-book/markdown/HybridEnvironments.md

 The model layer of the app is written in C++.
 The controller layer of the app is written in Objective-C++.

-The purpose of the app is to tell you how many Pluto sized planets would fit inside Jupiter.
+The purpose of the app is to tell us how many Pluto sized planets would fit inside Jupiter.

 ## Paradigms

 Recall earlier we contrasted between Objective-C allowing messaging to nil objects versus C which crashes upon NULL dereference.
 Here we show how the C++ Standard Template Library has a back-fill strategy.

-In the STL map abstraction (a Hash Table) when you query for an entry which does not exist, the STL will insert a new entry in the table for the key being queried, and then return you that entry instead of returning an error or returning a nil.
+In the STL map abstraction (a Hash Table) when we query for an entry which does not exist, the STL will insert a new entry in the table for the key being queried, and then return that entry instead of returning an error or returning a nil.

 ## The Problem